tatou-tatou/Themes/Stendhal/Panel/README.md

 ###Removing a button
 If you think a button is useless, just remove it from the

-    for Button in Vp Vm Kb Sc
+    for Button in Vl Kb Sc

-You can then remove the associated code from the `case` statement.
+You can then remove the associated code from the `case` statement and the `Vl="<button title>"`-like variable.

 You may also want to remove the unused lines from `dslider` and `dslider-content`.

 If you removed a button that has a slider, you may want to edit `not-stat` as well.

 ###Changing a button name
-Edit the item(s) in the

-    for Button in Vp Vm Kb Sc

-Then make the appropiate change(s) in the `case` statement.

-**IMPORTANT:** You must make the same edits to `dslider` and `dslider-content`!

-Note: if you edited a button that spawn a slider, you will have to edit `not-stat` too, else the slider indicator won't move anymore when you use your keyboard to change the volume or the screen brightness.
+In `panel-monitor`, you have this at the beginning:

+    Vl="Vl"
+    Kb="Kb"
+    Sc="Sc"

+The syntax is simply `<Button variable>="<Title that will be displayed>"`.
+Edit the title to your heart content, it can be as long as you want.
+You can use icon glyphs too, of course.

 ###Adding a button
-Just add an item to

-    for Button in Vp Vm Kb Sc
+Create a variable like explained above:

+    <Variable name>="<Title displayed in the panel>"

-**IMPORTANT:** The name must be **two characters long**.
+**IMPORTANT:** The variable name must be **two characters long**!

+Then just add the two character variable name to

+    for Button in Vl Kb Sc

-To set what appears when you click on it, add a condition to the `case`.
+To configure what appears when you click on it, add another condition to the `case`.
 That condition must create content for the `message` variable.

-If your button has a slider, do not forget to **add** its name to the `sliderlist` variable (the order does not matter).
+If your button has a slider, do not forget to **add** its name to the `sliderlist` variable (the order does not matter)!

 ###Creating your own sliders
 The most important part is to understand how the popup calculates where it should appear.